brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Data Keys__ are used to encrypt your actual data = __Envelope Encryption__.
 * __7-30 day waiting period__ before you can delete CMKs.

-Create a Customer-managed CMK with imported key material:
+KMS: Create a Customer-managed CMK with imported key material
 1. Create symmetric CMK with NO key material - select ORIGIN = EXTERNAL (non-AWS generated).
 2. Download an AWS __Wrapping Key__ (public key) as `PublicKey.bin` and an Import Token `ImportTokenXXX`.
 3. Use `openssl` to generate your own key material